Safari reserves & places to visit in Tanzania

 The vast open plains and occasional kopjies of the famous Serengeti National Park need no introduction - but choose your time to visit, and precisely where you go, with great care and our advice - it varies enormously.

 Tarangire National Park

 Northern Tanzania's Tarangire National Park has highly seasonal game – at its best from June to October.
 It's famous for baobabs, large herds of elephants and a northern section which is too busy with transient tourists.
 So if you come here at all, then come for a few days to its wilder, quieter and much more interesting southern side.

-Lying off Tanzania's coast, the Zanzibar Archipelago consists of over 50 islands, most of which have a long history and a rich cultural mix.
+Lying off Tanzania's coast, the Zanzibar Archipelago consists of more than 50 islands, most of which have a long history and a rich cultural mix.
 The best known island here is Zanzibar (or 'Unguja Island', as it is more properly known).
-It is an integral part of Tanzania – even though it often seems separate, and this website treats it separately!
+It is a semi-autonomous part of Tanzania, which entered into a political union with the mainland after independence...